 There are a number of illness and ailments that can affect backyard chickens, including worms, lice, bumblefoot, crop issues, and issues with egg production – such as egg-binding or internal laying – when eggs are not passing normally and internal infection can ensue.

 Many of these issues can be managed with prevention and at-home treatment, but that begs the question: Are you comfortable handling and helping them as needed, such as administering baths or medication?
-Chances are, even if that sounds weird or scary now, you’ll be ready to dive in there and help when something goes down!
+Chances are, even if that sounds weird or scary now, you will be ready to dive in there and help when something goes down!
 Especially if you raised your chickens from young chicks.
 You will become accustomed to handling them.

 It is recommended to have a large crate, box, spare bathroom, or other readily-available designated space that can serve as an emergency chicken hospital when needed.
 This space would be used if a girl needs a little TLC, to be quarantined, or an extra watchful eye.
 It should be large enough for them to comfortably spend a couple days if needed, with food and water available.